Sabeehq11/Fighter-Fantasy/docs/IMPLEMENTATION_PHASES.md

 - [ ] Teams lock 15 minutes before event
 - [ ] Locked teams cannot be edited
 - [ ] My Teams page shows all user teams
+- [ ] Captain can be assigned to exactly one fighter and reflected in draft state

 ---